useramc/mnist_digit_classifier/README.md

-# MNIST Digit Classifier — Neural Network from Scratch (Keras + TensorFlow)
+# MNIST Digit Classifier — Neural Network from Scratch using Keras + TensorFlow

 A simple, from-scratch image classification mini project that trains a fully-connected (dense) neural network on the **MNIST handwritten digits dataset** using **Keras** with a **TensorFlow** backend.